Md-Rahat-Khan/openmc-reactor-physics-examples/README.md

 ### 4. PWR pin-cell eigenvalue calculation
 `04_pwr_pin_eigenvalue/pwr_pin.py`

-A complete learning example that adds criticality settings and a simple fuel-cell flux tally to the basic pin model.
-It demonstrates source definition, eigenvalue simulation, XML export, OpenMC execution, and StatePoint post-processing for `k-effective`.
+A learning example that extends the basic PWR pin-cell model with criticality settings, a neutron source, a cell-based flux tally, OpenMC execution, and StatePoint post-processing to obtain k-effective.
 ## Software

 - Python 3